-- An associate degree while in high school
+- earning an associate degree while in high school

 Bilingualism & Biliteracy

-- Complete all English language arts requirements and maintaining a minimum grade point average (GPA) of the equivalent of 80 on a scale of 100; and
+- maintaining a minimum grade point average (GPA) of the equivalent of 80 on a scale of 100

-- Completion of a minimum of three credits in the same language other than English with a minimum GPA of the equivalent of 80 on a scale of 100; or
+- Complete a minimum of three credits in the same language other than English with a minimum GPA of the equivalent of 80 on a scale of 100, or

 - Demonstrate proficiency in one or more languages other than English through one of the following methods:

-- Score of 3 or higher on a College Board AP exam for a language other than English; or
+- Earn a score of 3 or higher on a College Board AP exam for a language other than English, or

-- Score of 4 or higher on an IB exam for a higher-level languages other than English course; or
+- Earn a score of 4 or higher on an IB exam for a higher-level languages other than English course, or

-- Performance on a national assessment of language proficiency in a language other than English of at least Intermediate High or its equivalent
+- Earn a score of at least Intermediate High or its equivalent on a national assessment of language proficiency in a language other than English

 In addition to meeting the requirements to earn a performance acknowledgment in bilingualism and biliteracy, an English language learner must also have:

-- Participated in and met the exit criteria for a bilingual or English as a second language (ESL) program; and
+- Participated in and met the exit criteria for a bilingual or English as a second language (ESL) program

 College Board or International Baccalaureate